 Transplant the seedlings into a sunny garden plot that is protected from prevailing winds.
 The soil should be well-draining and ideally sandy or gravelly.
 Install each seedling into the ground so that it is at the same level in the soil surface as it was in the container.
-Space the plants some 3 feet apart to allow the shrubs to grow to their mature size.
+Space the plants some 3 feet apart to allow plenty of room for them to grow to their mature size.
 If you prefer, plant them in large containers (at least 3 gallons) on the porch or patio.

 In What Zone Do Ground Cherries Grow Best?

-Ground cherry plants are hardy in U.S. Department of Agriculture plant hardiness zones 10 through 12.
+Depending on species and cultivar, ground cherry plants are hardy in U.S. Department of Agriculture plant hardiness zones 6 through 11.
 That means if you live in these warm zones, you can plant ground cherries one year, and they will live for a number of years.
 Some report perennials producing fruit for 10 years.
 Keep perennial ground cherry plants in a protected area, like near a south-facing wall, to shield them from harsh winds.